Bitcoin’s Biggest Upgrade

 While El Salvador steals the spotlight, Bitcoin has quietly been finalising its first proper upgrade in four years.

 Yeah, yeah.
 I get it.
-The President of El Salvador declaring that not only is bitcoin now legal tender in his country but that people should move there to is the kind of event that tends to dominate the news cycle.
+The President of El Salvador declaring that not only is bitcoin now legal tender in his country but that people should move there to mine crypto in one of their active volcanoes is the kind of event that tends to dominate the news cycle.

 Prior to this, the primary function of a volcano was to offer Bond villains a nifty location for their secret lair.
 Now, apparently, it’s also where eco-conscious bitcoin miners can go to ensure they’re satisfying Crypto Lord Elon’s latest whims.
 Which is not exactly a sentence I envisaged writing at the start of the year.